sbd-community/handbook/docs/implementation/build-phase/threat-modeling.md

 - **Threat:** An attacker can read the firmware from the external flash chip.
 (Information Disclosure)
 - **Mitigation:** Encrypt the firmware on the flash storage.
 This mitigation now becomes a security requirement for your product.

-:::tip Example in Practice
+:::tip Examples in Practice
-For a detailed, end-to-end example of this process, see our **[Example Threat Model for a Smart Thermostat](../../resources/example-documents/threat-model-smart-thermostat.md)**.
+For detailed, end-to-end examples of this process, see our example threat models:

+- **[Smart Thermostat Threat Model](../../resources/example-documents/threat-model-smart-thermostat.md)**: A classic consumer IoT device.
+- **[CGM System Threat Model](../../resources/example-documents/threat-model-cgm.md)**: A connected medical device with a focus on patient safety.
 :::

 ## 3. Accelerating Compliance with Tooling